Fleur De Lys RFC: History

 The club since 1992 has had some notable success, with the senior team gaining successive promotions in 2002, 2003 and 2004.
 They attainted their highest league position in the 2006/07 season finishing 5th in Division One East.
 They beat some high-profile teams along the way including Pontypool.
 They were relegated the following season after finishing 11th, and again in the following season from Division 2 East.

 'Flower' as they are known in rugby circles, bounced back to winning ways in the 2009/10 season and were promoted to Division Two East finishing as Champions of Division 3 East.

 After three seasons in Division 2 East, the club were moved into the newly restructured Division One East for the forthcoming 2014/15 season.

-Club Captain for the 2019/2020 season is Sam Williams.
+Club Captain since 2022/2023 season is Macauley Dimmick.

-The club also runs a Youth XV which competes in the Dragons C league.
+The club has previously run youth & 2nd XV teams to varying success.